Flexible joining of hollow frame structures with hydroforming – HydroFrame

 The strength of the connection is based on friction.
 Furthermore, form-locking connections can be produced integrated by appropriately varying the process and the geometry parameters.

 The flexibility of this method with respect to the adjustment of different geometries can be seen in further preliminary works.
-At present the chair armrest of project partner Kusch & Co represented in illustration is being produced with an aluminium pressure die-casting method in a one-piece style.
+At present the chair armrest of project partner Kusch & Co represented in [Figure 4] is being produced with an aluminium pressure die-casting method in a one-piece style.
 The joined geometries are tubular steels with an outside diameter of 20 mm and wall thicknesses ranging from 0.8 mm to 2.0 mm.
 The parts are placed in an angle of 100° to each other.
 This example illustrates clearly the flexibility and the functional advantage of this joining method.
 Different lengths, angles and wall thicknesses are realisable in one forming step.
 The calibration of a desired strength is integrated in the process and carried out via the adequate choice of process, system and geometry parameters.

 In the context of this project the steps from the principle feasibility under laboratory conditions to an industrial batch production shall be prepared.